Leah Martindale: Life after swimming

 Martindale graduated from the University of Florida with a bachelor of science degree in psychology in 2002, and later completed her master's degree in 2006.
 Martindale worked as an assistant volunteer at the University for two years, and eventually served as an assistant coach at the Savannah College of Art and Design in Savannah, Georgia, where she aided the women's team to a second-place finish and the men's to a third-place effort at the NAIA Swimming and Diving Championships.
 She also offered a full-time coaching position for the South Carolina Gamecocks at the University of South Carolina, before returning to her alma mater for the Gators in 2008.

-Martindale married her longtime friend Michael Stancil in 2006, and they currently reside together in New Orleans, LA, with their children Noah, Emma, and Grace.
-Martindale is now head swimming coach for Tulane University.
+Martindale married her longtime friend Michael Stancil in 2006, and they currently reside together in Baton Rouge, LA, with their children Noah, Emma, and Grace.
+Martindale is now associate head swim coach at Louisiana State University.